Clearly see and debug your celery cluster in real time!

 Also you can install it very easily with a docker image!

-It is actually real-time, has multiple simultaneous filters, an advanced syntax coloring system, complete non-truncated results, and it's fast! :) It's great to actually see what's going on in your celery workers, all in real-time!
-So it's great for inspecting, debugging, and demonstrating your company async-superpowers (put
+It's great to actually see in a totally real time way what's going on in your celery workers!
+So it's very nice for inspecting, debugging, and even demonstrating your company async-superpowers (put

 clearly looks like: